Bharatiya Bhasha Parishad

-Bharatiya Bhasha Parishad, a Kolkata-based literary organization was founded on 1975 by Sitaram Seksaria and Bhagirat H Kanodia with the aim of promoting Indian languages.
+Bharatiya Bhasha Parishad, a Kolkata-based literary organization was founded on 1975 by Sitaram Seksaria and Bhagirath Kanodia with the aim of promoting Indian languages.
 It works for the development of Indian literature through publication of books on literature and implementation of various literary projects.
 It honors Indian writers for the contribution to Indian literature through their respective languages.
 The award consists of cash prize 1 lakh, a memento and a shawl.